mdn/content/files/en-us/mdn/community/users_teams/index.md

 {{MDNSidebar}}

 The success and growth of the MDN Web Docs project is, in large part, due to our community of contributors.
 There are also employees, contractors, and a network of partners who are dedicated to the health, growth, and maintenance of the project as a whole.
 There are also some individuals who have committed a portion of their time to assist with the daily tasks of running MDN Web Docs.
-To manage all these different groups, the project relies heavily on [roles](#roles) and [teams](#teams) within our [GitHub organization](https://github.com/mdn).
+To manage all these different groups, the project relies heavily on [roles](#roles) and [teams](#teams) in the [MDN organization on GitHub](https://github.com/mdn).
 A list of the members of the organization can be [found here](https://github.com/orgs/mdn/people).

 Community contributions help this open source project immensely.
 Contributors can use their work on MDN Web Docs to show their writing, technical, and collaboration skills, and the ability to work with people from diverse backgrounds.
 This section describes the roles you can take on while volunteering on the MDN Web Docs project.

-The contributor roadmap is a step-by-step journey from one role to the next as you take on more responsibilities in the project.
-With the advancement in the contributor roadmap, you could serve more than one role at the same time.
-Roles such as [Invited experts](#invited_expert) can be directly obtained if you've demonstrated expertise in a particular area.

 ## Roles

+In the MDN Web Docs project, you can take on the role of a [contributor](#contributor), an [organization member](#organization_member), a [maintainer](#maintainer), or an [owner](#owner).
+The progression from one role to the next is a step-by-step journey.
+With the advancement in your responsibilities, you could serve more than one role at the same time.
+Roles such as [invited expert](#invited_expert) can be directly obtained if you've demonstrated expertise in a particular area.

 Irrespective of the role you take on in this project, you are always a [contributor](#contributor).
 A **contributor** is the base role and all other roles are built on top of it.
-You must satisfy the requirements of a contributor while working on this project in any capacity.
+So while working on this project in any capacity, you must satisfy the requirements of the contributor role.

 ### Contributor